• Home

 “Trials like these keep us, and the Army, at the cutting edge, as we work to adapt to our future threats, while forming kind of partnerships with both our allies and industry,” Mr Williamson said in the statement.

 Dstl’s Chief Executive, Dr Paul Hollinshead, said: This trial is important for the delivery of defence technology.
-“This cutting-edge experiment is the result of groundbreaking design, development and integration of technologies,” he said.
+“This advanced experiment is the result of innovative design, development and integration of technologies,” he said.
 “By integrating across multiple domains and by engaging the combined force of multiple partners, we are not only attracting data – rather, we are laying the foundation for mission success, for operational advantage, and for a competitive edge that will keep our forces safe for generations,” he said.

 The MoD underlined that the use of AI in defense operations is a means of assisting in the decision-making process, rather than supplanting it.
 Exosensors are designed to remove some of the decision making the battlefield from deployed military personnel by sorting through and presenting actionable battlefield intelligence in a straightforward, targeted manner based on large reams of data.